 Less Than Significant Impact.
-Fire protection and emergency medical services for CMS are provided by the City of Torrance Fire Department (TFD).
-The nearest fire station, TFD Station No. 3, is 4,000 feet to the southwest of the school at 3535 W 182nd Street.
-Two fire stations operated by the Los Angeles County Fire Department (Station No. 79 and Station No. 158) are also nearby.
-The new gymnasium would have seating for 300 spectators, but would only accommodate existing activities and programs.
-It would not increase enrollment capacity at CMS or substantially increase community use of the school.
-Therefore, the proposed project would not substantially increase demands for fire or emergency services or generate the need for additional fire department facilities.
+Fire protection and emergency medical services for JMS are provided by the City of Torrance Fire Department (TFD).
+The nearest fire station, TFD Station No. 6, is 500 feet to the northeast of the school at 2401 Del Amo Circle West.
+Although implementation of the proposed project would result in the construction and operation of a new gymnasium with seating for 300 spectators, this facility would mainly accommodate the school's existing activities and programs.
+The facility would not increase the overall student enrollment capacity of JMS or substantially increase community use of the school.
+Therefore, the proposed project would not substantially increase demands for fire services and the need for additional fire protection facilities.

-The final design of the proposed gymnasium would be reviewed for consistency with applicable code requirements.
-The Division of the State Architect would assess the facility's structural safety and evaluate its compliance with state fire and building codes (Title 24, California Code of Regulations).
-TFD would also evaluate the proposed site plan for emergency access, fire hydrant placement, and water flow.
+Furthermore, the final design of the proposed gymnasium will be reviewed for consistency with applicable code requirements.
+The Division of the State Architect (DSA) will assess the facility's structural safety and evaluate its compliance with state fire and building codes found in Title 24 of the California Code of Regulations.
+The building will also be review by TFD, who will evaluate the proposed site plan related to emergency access, fire hydrant placement, and water flow.
 Impacts to fire protection services would be less than significant, and no mitigation measures are required.